-The increase in the gearing ratio in 2018 resulted primarily from the increase in accumulated losses and bank loans.
+The decrease in the gearing ratio in 2019 resulted primarily from the increase in fair value through other comprehensive income reserve, being partially offset by increase in bank loans.

 (c) Fair value estimation

 The fair value of financial instruments traded in active markets is based on quoted market prices at the end of the reporting period.
 The quoted market price used for financial assets held by the Group is the current bid price; the appropriate quoted market price for financial liabilities is the current ask price.